Trump has 90 days to do 150 trade deals. Financial markets aren’t buying it - Local News 8

 Stocks

-Following another steep sell-off Thursday, stocks appeared calmer — for now — posting modest losses Friday morning.
+Following another steep sell-off Thursday, stocks appeared calmer — for now — and posted strong gains Friday.

+The Dow was up almost 700 points, or 1.7%, in afternoon trading.
+The S&P 500 rose 1.8% and the Nasdaq was 1.9% higher.
+Markets were buoyed by Boston Federal Reserve President Susan Collins telling the Financial Times Friday that the central bank would step in to support financial markets if there were signs of distress.

 But stock market investors have been trading on a knife’s edge, and any announcement coming from the Trump administration on tariffs has the ability to send stocks surging or tumbling.
 For example, stocks plunged Thursday after the Trump administration clarified the math it had already used to set China’s massive 145% tariff.
 The street had believed the tariff was 125%.
 The Dow sank sharply, at one point falling more than 2,000 points.